woohoolabs/yin-middleware/README.md

 - `exceptionFactory`: The [Exception Factory](https://github.com/woohoolabs/yin/#exceptions) instance to be used
 - `serializer`: The [Serializer](https://github.com/woohoolabs/yin/#custom-serialization) instance to be used
 - `includeOriginalMessageInResponse`: If true, the original response will be included in the "meta" top-level member
-- `lintBody`: If true, the response body gets linted
+- `validateJsonBody`: If true, the response body gets validated against the JSON schema
-- `validateBody`: If true, the response is validated against the JSON:API schema
+- `validateJsonApiBody`: If true, the response is validated against the JSON:API schema

 ### JsonApiDispatcherMiddleware